On Some Information-geometric aspects of Hawking radiation: Implications from the Reconstruction

 \section{Implications from the Reconstruction}

-In this section, we discuss the implications for quantum gravity in the above reconstructed formalism.
-We compare the above results with simple models based on 't Hooft's quantum determinism and black hole S-matrix.
-Finally a comparison with some results of the fuzzball proposal is presented.
+In this section, we discuss the implications for quantum gravity in the above reconstructed formalism.\footnote{{\it Notes added to the published version}: The comparison with the 't Hooft's deterministic theory is deleted, since it is not oringinal.
+In \cite{GuoTh}, more examples are discussed suchas how to calculate black hole entropy on a fuzzy sphere and its relation to anyon statistics on a fuzzy sphere.}

-Firstly, in the proposal that Hawking radiation can be attributed to the Lamb shifts of the collapsing matter\cite{0264-9381-14-1A-024}, a collapsing black hole is modelled as infalling quantum oscillators interacting with external fields, which resembles the Unruh-DeWitt detectors.
-This explains why the atom-atom model correspondence will work in our analysis.
-Indeed, the quantum harmonic oscillator could be envisioned as an emergent result of underlying deterministic systems.
-In \cite{Blasone2005468}, by quantizing the follwing deterministic Hamiltonian using Faddeev-Jackiw technique